diekommunikatoere/dki_hub_theme/.kilocode/rules/memory-bank/architecture.md

 ## Overview

 WordPress theme with PHP templates and modular Gutenberg blocks architecture.
 Each block is self-contained with individual build processes for maximum maintainability.
+Includes a React-based admin application for FAQ management.

 ## Directory Structure